minkinaa/TheLorax/README.md

 RNA processing to generate cell by gene files implemented in wrapper script 190807_sciRNA_wrapper_ALL.txt.
 Internal code & input files have been uploaded to the folder "RNA_Processing"; some contain hard-coded file paths.

 Initial lineage data processing to generate cell profiles is outlined in Lineage_Generate_Profiles_Sample_Commands.txt.
+Internal code and input files in folder "Lineage_Processing"; some contain hard-coded file paths.